Employer Support Payment Scheme

 - Evidence of the Reservist's normal weekly hours of work.

 Suitable types of evidence may include the Reservists work rosters, payslips, employment contract or other documentation that establishes ESPS eligibility.

-NOTE: No additional evidence is required to be provided if claiming a Reservist who is a medical, dental, nursing or allied health Officer.
-However, for speedy processing of the claim you should attach a copy of the Reservist's Tri-Service Training Notice, Joining Instructions or other document that may have been provide to you by the ADF detailing the nature of the service being claimed.
+NOTE: To expedite processing of the claim you should attach a copy of the Reservist's Tri-Service Training Notice, Joining Instructions or other document that may have been provide to you by the ADF detailing the nature of the service being claimed.

 General Eligibility Criteria - Self-employed Reservist claims